Dealing with Stress and Overwhelm

 - and cortisol.

-Their immediate distribution has high impact on the body.
+Their immediate distribution has a high impact on the body.
+As the levels of cortisol in your bloodstream increase, multiple systems are affected, preparing your body to either fight or flee the dangerous situation.
 Your heart starts to pound faster, you start to sweat, your blood pressure rises, your breath quickens, your muscles get ready for action and movement and your senses become sharper (NIH, 2002).
-At the same time blood is withdrawn from your digestive and immune system.
+At the same time as your sympathetic nervous system is activated, blood is withdrawn from your digestive and immune system.

-When we don’t find a way to calm down and release before the next stress arises, our sympathetic nervous system gets stuck in a feedback loop whereby adrenalin and cortisol are picked up by the hypothalamus over and over, re-triggering cycles thereby putting our system on chronic overdrive.
+Our body is not designed to be on alert for extended periods.
+When we don’t find a way to calm down and release before the next stress cycle kicks in, our sympathetic nervous system gets stuck in a feedback loop whereby adrenalin and cortisol are picked up by the hypothalamus over and over, re-triggering cycles thereby putting our system on chronic overdrive.

 The more our emergency system is activated, the more sensitive it will become to triggers and the harder it becomes to shut off.
 We end up feeling on a hair trigger, chronically stressed and overwhelmed.